 The New York High Line is a former railway line on Manhattan’s west side that has been converted into a dynamic park.
 Whether during the day or at night, walking along the High Line is one of the city’s top attractions and a very popular tour.

-Don’t miss the 26th viewing spur.
+There are lots of things to do near the highline, but don’t miss the 26th viewing spur.
 You’ll get a crosstown view and a look at some of the nearby buildings up close.

 At nighttime, the illuminated pathways make it easy to find your way, and the lights add a subtle ambiance while allowing you to see the Big Apple’s skyline.